Certified Phlebotomy Technician (CPT-1) Program

 The need for Phlebotomists will remain high as doctors and other health-care professionals require blood work for analysis and diagnoses.
 According to U.S. Department of Labor Statistics, the national demand of phlebotomy technicians is forecasted to grow by an estimated 24% by 2026.

 The Westside Extension Certified Phlebotomy Technician (CPT-1) program is designed to fulfill the CPT-1 requirements for the State of California.
 Classes are taught through lectures, class exercises, and clinal experiences.The clinical instruction (externship) provides hands-on training in venipuncture technique, laboratory assisting, and administrative office duties.
 Our program will prepare students for entry-level positions as phlebotomists in hospital, clinics, laboratory service centers, and physician's offices.

 Our program includes: 24 hours of basic didactic, 24 hours of advanced didactic, 40 hours of externship, blood draw practice, materials/study guides, supplies, liability insurance, and exam preparation.

 - Classroom Time—48 hours

 - Submit Documents to the State of California

 Upon completion of the program, students will qualify to apply to the State of California as certified Phlebotomy Technician I (CPT-1).

-Add your name to our interest list to receive information on our summer 2019 class offering.
+Add your name to our interest list to receive information on our Spring 2020 class offering.
 To add your name to our interest list, simply register for this free class (add to your cart and checkout).